PaloAltoNetworks/pan-mcp-relay/ARCHITECTURE.md

 ## 1. Overview

 The MCP Security Relay is a Python-based application that acts as a secure intermediary between clients and downstream Model Context Protocol (MCP) servers.
-Its primary purpose is to enhance security by scanning all tool requests and responses for potential threats, while also providing centralized orchestration and management of multiple downstream MCP servers.
+Its primary purpose is to enhance security by scanning all tool descriptions, requests, and responses for potential threats, while also providing centralized orchestration and management of multiple downstream MCP servers.

 ### 1.1.
 Purpose and Use Cases

-The key objectives of the MCP Security Relay are:
+The key goals of the MCP Security Relay are:

 - **Security Enchancement**: To provide a layer of security by scanning all communications between clients and MCP servers.
 This helps in preventing prompt injection, data leakage, and other security threats.
 - **Centralized Orchestration**: To manage and interact with multiple downstream MCP servers from a single point of entry.
 This simplifies the client-side configuration and logic.